Chiefs’ Patrick Mahomes, Justin Reid return to familiar state of Texas - NewsBreak

 Chiefs’ Patrick Mahomes, Justin Reid return to familiar state of Texas

-KANSAS CITY, Mo. — A few Kansas City Chiefs players are going to feel at home when they face the Houston Texans on Sunday.
+KANSAS CITY, Mo. — A few Kansas City Chiefs players will feel at home when they face the Houston Texans on Sunday.

-Quarterback Patrick Mahomes will be starting in his first NFL game in his home state, and safety Justin Reid will be facing the team that drafted him and he played on for four years.Kansas City Chiefs can clinch AFC West, trip to playoffs this Sunday
+Quarterback Patrick Mahomes will be starting in his first NFL game in his home state, and safety Justin Reid will be facing the team that drafted him, and he played on for four years.Three Missouri cities rank near top on sinful city survey

 Mahomes said he has a lot of extra family coming to the game.

 “I’m excited,” Reid said.
-“I have a lot of personal relationships with a lot of those guys, a lot of love for those players and the coaching staff.
-So it’s a fun game for me personally to go back and be in an atmosphere that I began my career in.”Chiefs’ Patrick Mahomes practices with tape on throwing hand
+“I have a lot of personal relationships with many of those guys, a lot of love for those players and the coaching staff.
+So it’s a fun game for me to go back and be in an atmosphere in which I began my career.”READ NEXT: Missing Bolivar teen found after month-long search

-Reid said the biggest difference between the two teams is that Houston is in a rebuilding phase and the Chiefs are in a championship phase.
+Reid said the biggest difference between the two teams is that Houston is rebuilding, and the Chiefs are in a championship phase.

 Comments / 0